Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Same no-burn steam wand as most other E61 machines in this range.

 **The Not So Good:**
-- Pressurestat control of the steam boiler, so a cooling flush is necessary if it sits idle.
+- Pressurestat control of the steam boiler has a large deadband and is isolated from the brew loop, so a cooling flush is necessary if it sits idle.
 - Not recommended for its lack of features vs price.

 ### Nuova Simonelli Oscar II ($1400 US)